All Grade Calculator

 Why exam percentage matters

-How to use it
+How to use this calculator

 1. Add a row for each exam paper.